Hungry cows in a king’s nightmare

 Free and in a position of power, Joseph made no move to go home and see his father—for nine years.
 It was only about a 10-day trip, some 200 miles (320 km).
 Joseph was 30 years old when he came to power.
 And he was 39 years old when his brothers finally came to buy grain from him during the second year of the drought.
 Why do you think Joseph didn’t bother to go home?

-In the article “Seven-year drought written in stone” (A Visual Walk Through Genesis, page 163), Miller reports that throughout the Middle East there are legends of a seven-year drought.
-He shows a picture of one such legend chiseled into a granite stone in Egypt.
-And he quotes an excerpt from the stone.
+Throughout the Middle East there are legends of a seven-year drought.
+One such legend is chiseled into a granite stone in Egypt.
 Do you think information like this does anything to encourage people to believe the Bible story about the seven-year drought?

 LIFE APPLICATION.
 Some people might say Joseph went a little overboard in trying to please his boss.
 He dumped quite a burden on the backs of the Egyptian people.
 What do you think would be a modern-day Christian approach to the same problem?
 How could we get a nation of people through seven years of bumper crops followed by seven years of drought without making the rich richer and the poor poorer?